Xavier-Charles/earthquake_analysis/README.md

 #### These tables will us allow us to ask interesting questions like:
 - Does the time of the day affect the magnitude of earthquakes?
+- Which decade experienced the most number of earthquakes?
-- Which decade did earthquakes occur more frequently and do they vary with phenomena like climate change?
+- Do they vary with phenomena like climate change?
 - Are earthquakes seasonal?
 - How does the frequency of earthquakes in a place vary with magnitude?
 (Does high frequency of earthquakes in a location infer low magnitudes)